Bieber strikes out 13, ties record as Indians top Twins 2-0

 Facing a Twins team that came in with the second-best run differential in baseball, Bieber allowed three singles in his eight innings.

+Cleveland’s staff has been striking out hitters in bunches, part of a trend early in this pandemic-shortened season in which hitters are striking out more than ever and batting averages are plummeting.
+The Indians (5-2) have had four starts with 10 or more strikeouts.
+Their pitchers have also gone six-plus innings in every game — a solid formula for any season, but especially in a 60-game sprint.

+“Obviously we’re trying to put up zeroes and get the ‘W’ first and foremost,” Bieber said.
+“But if you get some strikeouts while you’re at it, that’s always fun too.”

 Francisco Lindor supplied all the offense Cleveland needed with a two-run homer in the third inning off Jose Berríos (0-1).
-After Jose Ramirez singled with two outs, Berrios left an 0-2 pitch up over the plate, and Lindor drove it over the fence in right for his second homer of the season.
+After Jose Ramirez singled with two outs, Berríos left an 0-2 pitch up over the plate, and Lindor drove it over the fence in right for his second homer of the season.

 Minnesota’s biggest threat against Bieber came in the sixth when Byron Buxton and Max Kepler hit one-out singles.
 But Bieber struck out Josh Donaldson for the third time in the game and Jorge Polanco flied out to the warning track.